 Pathways became a reality on May 8, 1992, when Pathways Youth Home received a license to operate as an independent therapeutic foster family home for six boys in Leakey, Texas.

 Today, Pathways has offices in Austin, Abilene, Dallas, Houston, Clear Lake, Kerrville, Mountain Home, and San Antonio.
 Now, and in the future, Pathways’ mission is to transform lives, families, and communities.

 Who We Are

 Established in 1992, Pathways Youth and Family Services’ mission of transforming lives, families, and communities has been successful, by providing foster care and adoption services to more than 10,000 children and permanently placing an additional 4,000 more with a forever family.

 Pathways fulfills its vision of thriving children, resilient families, and strong communities through a holistic delivery of well-developed and appropriate services.
-With invaluable experience and a firm understanding of the proven practices and regulatory requirements that ground an organization in the communities it serves, Pathways’ values are rooted in, “excellence, diversity, innovation, integrity, compassion, collaboration, inspiration, persistence, respect, and empowerment.”
+With invaluable experience and a firm understanding of the proven practices and regulatory requirements that ground an organization in the communities it serves, Pathways’ values are rooted in “compassion, collaboration, excellence, integrity, respect, diversity, innovation, empowerment, acceptance, and teamwork.”

 Accreditation through the Council on Accreditation further validates Pathways’ commitment to providing quality services to its clients, demonstrates its compliance with regulations, laws, and judicial orders, and showcases its ability to execute the best practices necessary to show measurable results.

 What We Do